PolarWandering/PaleoSampling/_sources/README.md

 Learn more about the Binder project in this [link](https://mybinder.readthedocs.io/en/latest/).

-The notebooks in this repository can be directly been access thought the following JupyterBook.
+The notebooks in this repository can be directly been access though the following JupyterBook.
 This link opens a website where all the notebooks can be visualized.

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://polarwandering.github.io/PaleoSampling/)